 APPLYING AS A FRESHMAN

-To be admitted as a freshman, you must have completed the following courses upon high school graduation:
+To be considered for admission as a freshman, you must have completed the following courses upon high school graduation:

 - English: 4 course units in English, emphasizing grammar, composition and literature.